nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-enhanced-viewer/nuxeo-enhanced-viewer-release-notes/nuxeo-enhanced-viewer-release-notes-10-6-6.md

 ### Major Fixes

-#### Opening not supported and corrupted files should stop immediately
+#### Opening Not Supported and Corrupted Files Should Stop Immediately

-Previously, unsupported and corrupted files were included in the default worklow, meaning the application tried and retried to open the file until the timeout.
+Previously, unsupported and corrupted files were included in the default workflow, meaning the application tried and retried to open the file until the timeout.
 This was occurring a poor user experience (failure after waiting until the timeout) and resources used for nothing.

 We now detect those cases and go directly to an error message.